Matt-Cowles/YelpCamp/README.md

 + Passport JS for user authentication

 ## Contact
-If you have any questions or feedback about YelpCamp, please don't hesitate to contact us at selwocm@gmail.com.
-We are always looking for ways to improve the user experience and welcome your input!
+If you have any questions or feedback about YelpCamp, please don't hesitate to contact me at selwocm@gmail.com.
+I am always looking for ways to improve the user experience and welcome your input!